Adjustable Gastric Band

-The gastric band procedure is reversible and the least invasive gastric surgery.
+The gastric band procedure is reversible and less invasive.
 But overall weight loss is slower and less dramatic.
-For example, two to four years after surgery, weight loss averages 40 to 50 percent of excess body weight with the band, compared to 70 percent with the more invasive gastric bypass.
+For example, two to four years after surgery, weight loss averages 40 percent of excess body weight with the band, compared to 70 percent with the more invasive gastric bypass.

 Here are some other factors to consider:

 - Reduction of associated health conditions

 - No stomach stapling, cutting or intestinal rerouting

 - Slower weight loss than gastric bypass or sleeve gastrectomy